CodePartnersMD/MD301-guide/curriculum/13/LAB.md

 #### Why are we implementing this feature?

-- As a user, I want the ability to add new books to my app so that my collection continues to grow.
+- As a user, I want the ability to add new books to my application so that my collection continues to grow.

 #### What are we going to implement?

 Given that a user would like to expand their collection
 When the user fills out and submits the form
-Then the book should be added to the collection  s
+Then the book should be added to the collection

 #### How are we implementing it?

 - Create a view called `new.ejs` which contains a form.
 The user will be able to enter the details of a new book.
 - Add an endpoint to display the form to the user.
 - Add an endpoint for a `POST` request to `/books`.
-  - The callback should add the new book to the database.
+The callback should add the new book to the database.

 ### Feature 2: Provide user feedback upon successful addition